SethMMorton/input_reader/docs/source/InputReader.rst

 A boolean key is a key in which the presence of the key triggers an action; there are no arguments to a boolean key in the input file.
-Typically, the presence of a boolean key makes that key :obj:`True`, and the absence will make it false.
+Typically, the presence of a boolean key makes that key |True|, and the absence will make it false.

 Let's say that you are defining an input file for a plotting